imdarshanjikadara/shop-management-console-app/README.md

 - Specify the quantity.
 - Continue adding products until you type `done`.
 - The program will then display the total amount and confirm payment.

+### Exiting the Program

+- To exit the program, choose the "Exit" option from the main menu.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for suggestions and improvements.

+## Licence
+This project is licensed under the MIT License - see the LICENSE() file for details.